 - Ask the Chevening Secretariat directly by submitting an enquiry.

-If you already have all the information you need, please apply before 6 November.
+If you already have all the information you need, please apply before the November deadline.